|Course duration is calculated on 20 hours per week of face-to-face training for

 Who can Enrol?

-Target group for this program will be mostly international students over 18 years of age, who may have completed a lower-level Building and Construction qualification or may have been working in the building and construction industry and wish to acquire skills and knowledge that could lead to senior management roles or start their own business.
+Target group for this program will be mostly international students over 18 years of age, who may have completed a lower-level Building and Construction qualification or may have been working in the building and construction industry and wish to acquire skills and knowledge that could lead to senior management roles in complex civil works design or start their own business.

 Recommended Pathways from the Qualification